nicercode/2016-02-01-ResBaz/lessons/70-version-control/basics.md

 ## What changed?

+There are lots of ways of seeing what has changed.
+Probably too many, and the options get overwhelming.
+Later on, we'll look at a website that makes that a lot easier for previous versions.

-The other thing that we could do in RStudio is see the lines of code that changed.
-This is incredibly useful, and once you start thinking with version control you'll constantly look to see what has changed.
+Being able to see what has changed is incredibly useful, and once you start thinking with version control you'll constantly look to see what has changed.
 The confidence that you can always go back is what makes version control empowering.

 Suppose we change the `script.R` file again: